aduffy70/LabNotes/_posts/2017/2017-01-20-External-drives-on-transcriptome-workstation.md

     * GenLabActivity2016: copy to external drives and delete from home.
 DONE
     * ncbi-blast-2.2.23+, ncbi-blast-2.2.31+: my local blast installs (2.2.31 has issues creating databases for large datasets, so I have 2.2.23 in my path).
 No backup needed.
     * perl5, R: local modules.
 No backup needed.
     * turkey_mirna-seq: analysis files.
 Copy to external drives and delete from home.
+DONE
-    * GBS_2014-11-24: analysis files (BySample and structureruns): Put them with the rest of the GBS analysis files in ExtDrive/gomp002_files.
+    * GBS_2014-11-24: analysis files (BySample and structureruns): Move them with the rest of the GBS analysis files in ExtDrive/gomp002_files.
 I think this puts them all in one place so we can then copy them where needed.
+DONE